illinoistech-itm/jhajek/itmt-430/team-project-weekly-sprints/sprint-02/Readme.md

 In the Project Management tool the 25 points worth of tasks need to have the point value assigned to that task and also have a name that is primary responsible.
 This is how your Project Manager will report progress and how you will write your own and group critique at the end of the sprint.
 The professor will check in weekly during the beginning of the Lab days to check the current progress to help see that things are on track.

 **Note** -- this may require the group to *Swarm* on some initial items so that items that are blocking progress of the entire team don't hold up the entire project.
-Remember as a team-member it is your duty to swarm problems and solve them as a team not to let your team-members sink
+Remember as a team-member it is your duty to swarm problems and solve them as a team not to let your team-members sink.

+### Required Artifacts

+The professor is prescribing a small number of required tasks to be selected amongst your 25 points

+* Login
+  * Use your @hawk accounts and Google OAuth for login authentication in your application code
+* Choice Server OS
+  * Ubuntu Server 20.04 or Rocky Linux 8.5 for the servers
+* Infrastructure
+  * Build each server as a Virtual Machines as Vagrant Boxes
+  * Packer as the tool for automating the creation of the Vagrant Boxes
+* 3 Tier Application
+  * First tier is a Load Balancer (suggestions: Nginx or HA proxy)
+  * Second tier is 3 webservers (suggestions: Nginx, Apache2/httpd, lighttpd)
+  * Third tier is a single datastore (suggestions: MariaDB, PostgreSQL, MongoDB, Sqlite3)

 ## Deliverables

-Upon the following Lab time, Jan 31st and February 2nd your teams project manager will give an approximate 20 minute presentation of the results of your teams first sprint.
+Upon the following Lab time, February 21st and February 23rd your team's project manager will give an approximate 20 minute presentation of the results of the sprint.

 ### Individual Deliverables

 The teamwork is cumulative but the grading is individual.
 Each team member will write a markdown based critique of their own work for the sprint and of their teammates' work.
 This will be anonymous and the purpose is to highlight good work and where improvement can be had, not to be punitive.

-In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-01**.
+In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-02**.
 In this directory place a markdown based document named: **Report.md**

-In the document **Report.md** include an H1 header called **Sprint-01** and then an H2 header: **Self-Critique** and detailing:
+In the document **Report.md** include an H1 header called **Sprint-02** and then an H2 header: **Self-Critique** and detailing:

 * Any roles or jobs you had for the sprint
 * Detail the work you accomplished and delivered
 * Self-Critique what you did and what could have gone better
+  * Make use of GitHub commits, Project Management board or the Chat Channel to add supporting documents for each artifact you list

-In the second part of the document, include and H2 header: **Group-Critique** and write a critique of the each team member's role, the contributions that made for the sprint, and any notes or improvements that could be done.
-Make use of GitHub commits, Project Management board or the Chat Channel to find artifacts
+In the second part of the document, include and H2 header: **Group-Critique** and write a critique of the each team member's role, the contributions that they made for the sprint, and any notes or improvements that could be done.
+Make use of GitHub commits, Project Management board or the Chat Channel to find artifacts if supporting documents are needed

 #### Points for Self-Critique